 If there is a dispute at a hearing about relevant facts or about matters of law, a further hearing may be listed for a longer time.
 In those cases, the parties should be prepared for a more formal procedure and the presiding member may give directions about preparation for the next hearing.

-In the Guardianship List, the Tribunal usually gives its decision and reasons for decision orally at the end of the hearing.
+In the Guardianship List, VCAT frequently gives its decision and reasons for decision orally at the end of the hearing.
 The Tribunal is not obliged to give written reasons, unless a party requests them within 14 days after the order, or the decision is reserved.

 The person who made the application must attend the hearing.

-The person who is the subject of the application – whether they are the person for whom a guardian or administrator is proposed, the person who needs a medical treatment decision or the person who gave an enduring or supportive power of attorney – should also attend if possible.
+In other cases, the person who is the subject of the application – whether they are the person who needs a medical treatment decision to be made, or the person who gave an enduring or supportive power of attorney – should also attend if possible.
 If that person does not attend, the applicant should be prepared to give evidence about why that is not possible.

-If a person provides a document to the Tribunal in relation to an upcoming hearing, the person must immediately provide a copy of the document to all parties.
+If a person provides a document to VCAT in relation to an upcoming hearing, the person must immediately provide a copy of the document to all parties.

-The Tribunal accepts that many self-represented parties do not understand the importance of this and sometimes documents are filed with the Tribunal and not served on the other parties.
-The presiding member at the hearing can make orders to rectify this (for example by allowing time for people to read the documents or adjourning the hearing to another day if necessary).
+VCAT accepts that many self-represented parties do not understand the importance of this and sometimes documents are filed with VCAT and not served on the other parties.
+The presiding member at the hearing can make orders to rectify this (for example, by allowing time for people to read the documents or adjourning the hearing to another day if necessary).

-No person may publish or broadcast a report identifying any party in a proceeding in the Guardianship List unless the Tribunal makes an order permitting it.
+No person may publish or broadcast a report identifying any party in a proceeding in the Guardianship List unless VCAT makes an order permitting it.
 See Schedule 1 to the VCAT Act clauses 37, 50, 51AJ.

-All requests for access to documents on a proceeding file are referred to a member of the Tribunal to consider whether access should be granted and on what conditions.
+All requests for access to documents on a proceeding file are referred to a member of VCAT to consider whether access should be granted and on what conditions.
 A document which has been filed may contain sensitive personal information which should not lightly be disclosed to all parties.
-This includes information given in confidence (for example by a medical practitioner) and information about a person’s health, finances or other personal affairs or family or domestic issues.
-These documents are referred to in this practice note as "sensitive documents".
+This includes information given in confidence (for example, by a medical practitioner) and information about a person’s health, finances or other personal affairs or family or domestic issues.
+These documents are referred to in this practice note as ‘sensitive documents’.

-Documents on a Tribunal file may be subject to obligations under the common law which prevent a person using them for purposes other than the purpose of the Tribunal hearing for which they were submitted, particularly if the documents have not been used in evidence for the case.
-These are known as the "Harman obligations".
-A person who wants to use such documents for a purpose outside hearings in the Guardianship List should seek an order from the Tribunal permitting that use.
+Documents on a VCAT file may be subject to obligations under the common law which prevent a person using them for purposes other than the purpose of the VCAT hearing for which they were submitted, particularly if the documents have not been used in evidence for the case.
+These are known as the ‘Harman obligations’.
+A person who wants to use such documents for a purpose outside hearings in the Guardianship List should seek an order from VCAT permitting that use.

-People filing documents should be aware that VCAT (if the presiding member considers it necessary) may reveal the contents of the document to other parties in the proceeding even if the person filing them seeks confidentiality.
+Persons filing documents should be aware that VCAT (if the presiding member considers it necessary) may reveal the contents of the document to other parties in the proceeding even if the person filing them seeks confidentiality.

 A party to a proceeding who seeks access to documents before a hearing will usually be given access to them.
 In some cases, (such as following a request from the party who filed the document), a person may be refused access to sensitive documents before the hearing.
 The application for access can then be renewed at the hearing.